 Sign up to get the latest on sales, new releases and more …

-Though I've been creating & designing accessories for the past 18 years, this hasn't always been my full-time job.
+Though I've been creating and designing accessories for 20 years, this hasn't always been my full time job.

 Trying out for the TV show Project Runway in Chicago.While I didn't obviously make the show, having the opportunity to have Tim Gunn critique my work was a pretty awesome experience in itself!

 Designing & creating a wedding dress entirely from scratch.
 The bride gave me a few ideas of what she was looking for and from there, I sketched out a few designs, made the patterns, selected the fabric and sewed it all together.

 Showcasing my work at the inaugural Austin Fashion Week, where I taught jewelry design classes and had the opportunity to walk the red carpet with celebrities!

 Personality Holly Morgan and I shared daily fashion trends, beauty from the standard to the obscure, DIY projects and trending topics from the perspective of two working moms.
 Here’s a few sound clips from when I was the fashion editor for Cincinnati’s Top 40 station, Q102 (WKRQ).

 Having the opportunity to interview a lot of cool people, such as Nick & Drew Lachey from 98° & yep, even Tyra Banks!